Wave of Research Advances in RL Post-Training Methods for LLMs

 Red Queen Gödel Machine team (Cambridge / NVIDIA, arXiv 2606.26294)

-Argues fixed evaluators are a structural weakness of self-improving AI systems, and co-evolution at stable handoff points resolves this while also improving token efficiency.
+Argues fixed evaluators are a structural weakness of self-improving AI systems, and co-evolution at stable handoff points resolves this while improving token efficiency.

 Layer-concentration study researchers